-If I am right, and I am being rejected, I can learn not to “catastrophize” or make the worst out of the situation.
+If I am right, and I am being rejected, I can learn not to “catastrophize” or act in ways that will worsen the situation.
 Catastrophizing is the mental mistake of imagining that an unfortunate event is the same as a major catastrophe such as a hurricane, flood or national disaster, and reacting to that event is if it were a real catastrophe; telling oneself how horrible and awful it is when really it is only unfortunate, inconvenient or uncomfortable.
-If I think a situation is a catastrophe, I am likely to react in a way that makes the situation worse… and consequently experience social rejection.
-If I think a situation is unfortunate or uncomfortable, I can better manage my dis-ease and discomfort.
+If I think a situation is a catastrophe, I am likely to react in a way that makes the situation worse… and consequently, experience social rejection.
+If I think a situation is unfortunate or uncomfortable, rather than catastrophic, I can better manage any discomfort I might experience.

 Mindfulness and Therapy

-Mindfulness techniques can be used to learn to accept feelings of rejection and other strong feelings, and to better tolerate them.
+Mindfulness techniques can be used to learn to accept feelings of rejection and other strong feelings and to better tolerate them.
 The book, Fully Present, is an introduction to mindfulness as it is taught at UCLA’s Mindful Awareness Research Center (MARC).
-The book explains how mindfulness can affect the brain and body, and provides guidance for developing and practicing mindfulness.
+In Fully Present, author Susan Smalley, PhD explains how mindfulness can affect the brain and body and provides guidance for developing and practicing mindfulness.

 Mindfulness is also a part of Dialectical Behavior Therapy (DBT), an approach to therapy that combines Cognitive Behavioral Therapy (CBT) and mindfulness.
-(CBT emphasizes that it is our thoughts that cause feelings and actions rather than external things) DBT has been shown to be most helpful to persons with Borderline Personality features.
-These are people who experience a great deal of difficulty regulating emotions, are extremely sensitive to rejection, and have a very strong reaction to rejection that often includes self injurious behaviors.
-According to the study, these same people are at higher risk for certain illnesses.
+CBT emphasizes that our thoughts about a situation rather than the situation itself contribute to our emotional and behavioral responses.
+DBT has been shown to be most helpful to persons with Borderline Personality features who experience a great deal of difficulty regulating emotions, are extremely sensitive to rejection, and have a very strong reaction to rejection that often includes self-injurious behaviors.
+According to the study, individuals with Borderline Personality features are at higher risk for certain illnesses.

-- Pain, Social Rejection Have Similar Effect on Brain
+- WebMD: Pain, Social Rejection Have Similar Effect on Brain